pranil2410/user-survey-form/README.md

 2. Open index.html in your browser.

-3.Edit styles.css to customize styling.
+3. Edit styles.css to customize styling.

 Folder Structure